 #1.
 Damage to the actual ear

-In case the ear is functioning properly but, the brain stops functioning and is unable to process sound.
+In case the ear is functioning correctly, but the brain stops working and is unable to process sound.

 This addictive habit creates a toxic atmosphere within our bodies.
-This toxic atmosphere also damages hair cells in the cochlea of the ear.
-Professionals call this condition “ototoxicity”.
+This poisonous atmosphere also damages hair cells in the cochlea of the ear.
+Professionals call this condition “ototoxicity.”

 #2.
 How much alcohol is too much?

 The longer and more excessively you drink, the worse the damage.
-Researchers found greater hearing impairment among older individuals with a history of heavy drinking.
+Researchers found more significant hearing impairment among older individuals with a history of heavy drinking.

 Since damage to the auditory nerve is cumulative, some studies indicate even moderate drinkers risk damaging their hearing health.

-According to the National Institutes of Health publication, a light drinker was defined as consuming between one and 13 drinks each month, a moderate drinker consuming between four and 14 drinks each week and a heavy drinker consuming more than two drinks each day.
+According to the National Institutes of Health publication, a light drinker was defined as consuming between one and 13 drinks each month, a moderate drinker consuming between four and 14 drinks each week, and a heavy drinker consuming more than two drinks a day.

 #3.
 Can the loss of hearing be reversed?